2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 He does everything a low-usage center should, and he only recently turned 24.
 Morey might have the height of Capela's ceiling pegged perfectly.

 Reported signings via NBA.com's free-agency tracker.
-Unless otherwise indicated, all stats are from Basketball Reference or NBA.com.
+Unless otherwise indicated, all stats from Basketball Reference or NBA.com.

 Zach Buckley covers the NBA for Bleacher Report.
 Follow him on Twitter: @ZachBuckleyNBA.